Helping You To Live Life!

 Swimming

-Just like yoga, it is an all body exercise which could represent a problem.
-However, at the same time it is non-weight bearing so is less physically demanding.
+Just like yoga, it is an all-body exercise which could represent a problem.
+However, at the same time, it is non-weight bearing, so it is less physically demanding.

 Swimming lacks the benefits of community.
 A good compromise might be aquaerobics that a group setting.